Mallick17/AWS-Analytics/README.md

 ### Debezium MySQL Connector Configuration Overview
 The Debezium MySQL connector captures row-level changes from MySQL databases (including Amazon RDS for MySQL) by reading the binary log (binlog).
 Configurations are set as key-value pairs when registering the connector via Kafka Connect REST API or properties files.
 All properties are optional unless marked required, with sensible defaults for most.

+### How Debezium Connector Works
+• Connects to the source database using native features like binary logs or CDC tables.
+• Takes an initial consistent snapshot of data for tables being monitored.
+• Streams ongoing row-level change events to Kafka topics or other sinks.
+• Supports filters to include/exclude schemas, tables, or columns.
+• Supports masking of sensitive data in columns.
+- Provides monitoring via JMX and transformations for routing/filtering events.

 <details>
     <summary>Click to view CDC Configurations for Debezium with Amazon RDS MySQL</summary>